Teen Titans Go! To the Movies is a surprisingly insightful examination of the current obsession with superhero movie franchises.

 Teen Titans Go!
 To the Movies Synopsis

 Robin is convinced that without a movie made about them, neither he nor the Teen Titans would ever be recognised as true superheroes.
-After much passionate discussion, the team concludes the first step to becoming marketable to Hollywood is to have an arch-nemesis with a catchy persona and name.
+After much passionate discussion, the team concludes that the first step to becoming marketable to Hollywood is to have an arch-nemesis with a catchy persona and name.
 For that purpose, they confront Slade, who impatiently dismisses them as sidekicks unworthy of attention.
-However, the perceptive Slade does not fail to notice the potential in Robin’s desperation for recognition too.
-Preying on that weakness, Slade swiftly isolates Robin from the rest of the Titans.
+However, the perceptive Slade also does not fail to notice the potential in Robin’s desperation for recognition.
+Preying on that weakness, Slade swiftly isolates the Boy Wonder from the rest of the Titans.

 Beneath all the wacky jokes and humorous caricaturing, I think Teen Titans Go!
 To the Movies poses a truly difficult question.
 Why in Jupiter has there never been a Robin movie?

-Still, extensive efforts by DC writers since the 80s have since vastly expand the character.
+Still, extensive efforts by DC writers since the 80s have since vastly expanded the character.
 Not only are there now several different “Robins,” two have led their own teams and have in various ways, exceeded their mentor i.e. Batman.
 With their respective origin stories equally as rich as any other DC superhero, why then has there not been any Robin movie?
 Or at least a Robin TV series?
+(Update 2019: Well, there’s now a Teen Titan Series but still no Robin exclusive series)

 Is it because, as Teen Titans Go!
 To the Movies suggests, Robin lacks a memorable arch-nemesis?
 Bats has the Joker.
 Clark has Lex.
 Robin, err, has whoever Batman leaves to him?